 My 2015 Original Camper, above.

 4. I'm uncertain for how many years the mechanical Camper Watch was made.
 The earliest year I've seen evidence for the Camper is 1983, from this ad in a 1983 Italian magazine, called "Topolino."
 The watch shown is clearly a Camper Watch, although at least to Italians it was marketed as "The Marines Watch."
-I am estimating the final production date for the mechanical Camper at around 1994.
-There were, toward the end of mechanical Camper production, also mechanical Camper versions in black case, and I believe even navy blue case.
+I am estimating the final production date for the mechanical Camper at around ~ 1995.
+There were, toward the end of mechanical Camper production, also mechanical Camper versions in black case, and even navy blue case.

 5. Then, after mechanical Camper production ceased, there were quartz versions.
 But they did not look the same as the Camper Watch.
 It appears that they had a 34 mm case, and had springbars instead of fixed lugs.
 (Remember, the Camper is a 36 mm fixed lug watch).
 The below pics are from 2008, and I'm pretty sure this is what they looked like.
 Small crown.
 Metal caseback held by 4 screws.
 Springbars!
 Different shape to the case with a "fat" looking bezel area.
 QUARTZ on dial.
 Blue wave symbol.

 6. That was the status of what the Camper watch had become, a smaller watch with only partial resemblance to the original.
-This remained the status throughout the last half of the 1990s, and the first decade of the 21st century. (continue)
+This remained the status throughout the last half of the 1990s, and the first decade of the 21st century. (continued)